MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

 ---
 title: Recovery tool (IT Toolkit)
-description: This article describes how to create a USB Recovery image via the Surface IT toolkit. ms.service: surface ms.localizationpriority: medium
+description: This article describes how to use the Recovery Tool to restore a Surface device to its factory state. ms.service: surface ms.localizationpriority: medium
 author: coveminer